isomerpages/govtech-stp/pages/about.md

 Business or official travellers from these regions seeking to make essential travel to Singapore via the Fast Lane must be sponsored<sup>1</sup> by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the applicant for a SafeTravel pass.

-Business or official travellers from these regions seeking to make essential travel to Singapore via the Fast Lane must be sponsored by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the applicant for a SafeTravel pass.
+Business or official travellers from these regions seeking to make essential travel to Singapore via the Fast Lane must be sponsored by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the applicant for a SafeTravel Pass.

 IMPORTANT